Working Tickets in the App

 Agents can upload ticket attachments directly in the ticket detail view.

-On desktop, the attachments area also accepts drag and drop, so agents can drop files directly onto the ticket.
+On desktop, the ticket attachment area and message composer also accept drag and drop, so agents can drop files directly onto the ticket or the reply/note being written.
 Dropped files are added to the attachment list immediately while the app waits for the final stored attachment metadata.

 From the same section, agents can open/download or remove ticket attachments.
 If one of these actions fails, the error stays visible in the inline notice area near the top of the ticket until you dismiss it or continue editing.